knative-extensions/eventing-kafka/pkg/common/scheduler/README.md

                   ]
 ```

+## Normal Operation

+1. **Busy scheduler**:

+Scheduler can be very busy allocating the best placements for multiple eventing sources at a time using the scheduler predicates and priorities configured.
+During this time, the cluster could see statefulset replicas increasing (as the autoscaler computes how many more pods are needed to complete scheduling) or replicas decreasing during idle time (as eviction kicks in to attempt compacting the vreplicas into a smaller number of pods or as KEDA lowers the number of vreplicas).
+The current placements are stored in the eventing source's status field for observability.

+2. **Software upgrades**:

+We can expect periodic software version upgrades or fixes to be performed on the Kubernetes cluster running the scheduler or on the Knative framework installed.
+Either of these scenarios could involve graceful rebooting of nodes and/or reapplying of controllers, adapters and other resources.

+All existing vreplica placements will still be valid and no rebalancing will be done by the vreplica scheduler.
+(For Kafka, its broker may trigger a rebalancing of partitions due to consumer group member changes.)

+TODO: Measure latencies in message processing using a performance tool (KPerf eventing).

+3. **No more cluster resources**:

+When there are no resources available on existing nodes in the cluster to schedule more pods and the autoscaler continues to scale up replicas, the new pods are left in a Pending state till cluster size is increased.
+Nothing to do for the scheduler until then.

-### Recovery
+## Disaster Recovery

 Some failure scenarios are described below:

 1. **Pod failure**:

 When a pod/replica in a StatefulSet goes down due to some reason (but its node and zone are healthy), a new replica is spun up by the StatefulSet with the same pod identity (pod can come up on a different node) almost immediately.

 All existing vreplica placements will still be valid and no rebalancing will be done by the vreplica scheduler.
-On the other hand, Kafka broker may trigger a rebalancing of partitions due to consumer group member changes.
+(For Kafka, its broker may trigger a rebalancing of partitions due to consumer group member changes.)

-TODO: Measure latencies in Kafka message processing using a performance tool (KPerf eventing).
+TODO: Measure latencies in message processing using a performance tool (KPerf eventing).

-2. **Pod in pending state**:

-When there are no resources available on existing nodes and autoscaler scales up replicas → cluster is too small.
-Nothing to do for the scheduler.

-3. **Node failure (graceful)**:
+2. **Node failure (graceful)**:

 When a node is rebooted for upgrades etc, running pods on the node will be evicted (drained), gracefully terminated and rescheduled on a different node.
 The drained node will be marked as unschedulable by K8 (`node.Spec.Unschedulable` = True) after its cordoning.